RookiePlayers/ruki_search/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This Widget is a replacement of Flutter's SearchPageDelegate.
-It's improved upon it and allows multiple type of search, it has in-built fetch async operations and also pagniations for the result page.
+This Widget is a replacement for Flutter's SearchPageDelegate.
+It's improved upon it and allows multiple types of search, it has in-built fetch async operations and also paginations for the result page.
-The results page and suggestion pages are fully customisable.
+The results page and suggestion pages are fully customizable.

 ## Features